microsoft/WhatTheHack/005-RockPaperScissorsBoom/README.md

 Rock Paper Scissors Boom is a collaborative competition among developers.
 It's based on a project idea from a Microsoft Developer Evangelist that was called "Rock Paper Azure".

-This server project provides an API that developers can use to develop bots that play the Rock Paper Sissors Boom game.
+This server project provides an API that developers can use to develop bots that play the Rock Paper Scissors Boom game.

 Rules of the Game:
  * A match is played between two bots and will consist of 1000 rounds of Rock-Paper-Scissors